rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 ## Example

 Just pass three arguments to the serve function `path` [optional], `request`, `response`.
-Lactate will stream your file to the client in the most efficient way, by piping: readFile > gZip > response.
+Lactate will stream your file to the client in the most efficient way, by piping node's readStream to gzip, and finally to the response.

 ```js